ClassicPress/ClassicPress-docs/installing-classicpress/index.md

 ### Migration steps

-To migrate a current WordPress site to ClassicPress, follow these steps:
+To migrate a current WordPress site to ClassicPress, follow these steps.

-1. **PLEASE NOTE:** Please check that any known conflicting plugins are **deactivated** (see list below).
+**PLEASE NOTE:** Please check that any known conflicting plugins are **deactivated** (see list below).

-2. Backup the current site — you can do a manual backup in your hosting panel and export the database or you can use some of the recognized backup plugins like [BackUpWordPress](https://wordpress.org/plugins/backupwordpress/), [iThemes BackupBuddy](https://ithemes.com/purchase/backupbuddy/), or [UpdraftPlus](https://updraftplus.com/) to do this.
+1. Back up the current site — you can do a manual backup in your hosting panel and export the database or you can use some of the recognized backup plugins like [BackUpWordPress](https://wordpress.org/plugins/backupwordpress/), [iThemes BackupBuddy](https://ithemes.com/purchase/backupbuddy/), or [UpdraftPlus](https://updraftplus.com/) to do this.
-3. Download the latest version of the ClassicPress migration plugin from [the plugin's GitHub releases page](https://github.com/ClassicPress/ClassicPress-Migration-Plugin/releases/latest).
+2. Download the latest version of the ClassicPress migration plugin from [the plugin's GitHub releases page](https://github.com/ClassicPress/ClassicPress-Migration-Plugin/releases/latest).
-4. Upload the plugin using the WordPress plugins section of your site.
+3. Upload the plugin using the WordPress plugins section of your site.
-5. Activate the ClassicPress migration plugin.
+4. Activate the ClassicPress migration plugin.
-6. Go to the settings of the ClassicPress migration plugin at Tools -&gt; Switch to ClassicPress.
+5. Go to the settings of the ClassicPress migration plugin at Tools -&gt; Switch to ClassicPress.
-7. To proceed with the switch it is necessary that all pre-flight checks succeed, with a green check mark.
+6. To proceed with the switch it is necessary that all pre-flight checks succeed, with a green check mark.
-8. Press the **Switch this site to ClassicPress now!** button.
+7. Press the **Switch this site to ClassicPress now!** button.
-9. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice :)
+8. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice :)
-10. When the process is finished, you should see the ClassicPress About screen.
+9. When the process is finished, you should see the ClassicPress About screen.
 At this point it is safe to delete the "Switch to ClassicPress" plugin.

 If you have any problems with the migration process, please make a new thread on our [support forum](https://forums.classicpress.net/c/support/migration-plugin).